-If you do already have most of these tools in your garage then you’re a step ahead of most, and may not have to invest much at all before you have all you need to work through your DIY van build.
+If you do already have most of these DIY van conversion tools in your garage then you’re a step ahead of most, and may not have to invest much at all before you have all you need to work through your DIY Sprinter camper van build.

-The benefits of having the right tools for a DIY van conversion
+The benefits of having the right DIY van conversion tools

-The challenge with deciding what tools are must-haves for a DIY van conversion really comes down to budget – both in terms of the time and money you can spend in this area.
+The challenge with deciding what are the essential DIY van conversion tools for your build really comes down to budget – both in terms of the time and money you can spend in this area.

 This is by no means an exhaustive list of all the tools and DIY accessories you may need or want to use for your build, but it covers the items we consider to be essential, which includes some that you may not first think about when planning your own DIY van build.
 The Amazon links will take you to products that we use on our own van builds.

 1. Electric drill and driver set with bits plus a manual screwdriver set